-- Delisting and deregistration are related but separate processes -- both need to be undertaken in order for an issuer to suspend and terminate its reporting and compliance obligations as a US-listed issuer. - Delisting - withdrawing listing on a US national securities exchange, such as the NYSE or Nasdaq. - Deregistration - withdrawing from registration under the US Securities Act of 1933, as amended (the Securities Act) and terminating and/or suspending reporting obligations under the Exchange Act.
+Delisting and deregistration are related but separate processes - both need to be undertaken in order for an issuer to suspend and terminate its reporting and compliance obligations as a US-listed issuer.

+Delisting

+withdrawing listing on a US national securities exchange, such as the NYSE or Nasdaq.

+Deregistration

+terminating registration of a class of securities and/or suspending reporting obligations under the Exchange Act.